 Addis Ababa, Ethiopia

-Taxation is widely recognised as a core issue in development both in its own right as a source of development finance and because of how it can contribute e to sustainable development, democratic institutions and state building.
-It will be a central to financing the Sustainable Development Goals and donors already made a commitment to step up their efforts in this area under the Addis Tax Initiative.
+Taxation is widely recognised as a core issue in development both in its own right as a source of development finance and because of how it can contribute to sustainable development, democratic institutions and state building.
+It will be central to financing the Sustainable Development Goals and donors already made a commitment to step up their efforts in this area under the Addis Tax Initiative.
 Despite this increasing policy attention, expertise on tax remains scattered.

 This course will be co-hosted by the African Tax Administration Forum (ATAF) and the IDS-based International Centre for Tax and Development (ICTD).
 These are leading centres of expertise on taxation and development, having worked for several years in this area and in close collaboration with an international network of experts and practitioners.